Milkdromeda-333/Milkdromeda-333/README.md

 - Git & Github
 - API's, JSON, & Postman

-I'm hoping to find my dream career, writin code and making a difference.
+I'm hoping to find my dream career, writin' code and makin' a difference.

 > "Difficult does not mean impossible."